Even if we offer a clean and quiet environment, we all have to deal with the eventuality of a death in our pets.

 This video is also an excellent visual guide to identifying when a fish is dying:

-What to Do When Your Fish is Dying?
+What to Do When Your Fish is Perishing to Save it?

-For the best treatment results, I recommend consulting with the vet about your sick pet fish.
+For the best treatment results, I recommend consulting with a veterinarian about your sick pet fish.
 However, sometimes that’s not an option.

 A fish that is close to death may still be saved.